 - Web-Aware IVR – When a customer contacts your business, there is also a good chance that they have already tried to self-serve via your digital channels.
 According to various studies, 30 to 50% of customers are on your website when they call.
 By analyzing their journey prior to the call, an IVR can predict customer intent and quickly route the consumer to the most appropriate human or automated system.
 For example, if the customer has already tried the self-service options on the website, the IVR should immediately transfer to an agent rather than repeat the automation steps.

-- IVR to Digital – When an IVR system needs to transfer to a human agent during a peak calling period, wait times may be unbearably long.
+- IVR to Digital – When an IVR system needs to transfer to a call center agent during peak calling periods, wait times may be unbearably long.
 At the onset of Covid-19, complaints on social media mentioned wait times of 3 hours or more for leading telcos, banks and airlines.
 In many cases, a better customer experience is switching the customer to a chat or messaging agent.
 Wait times for chat agents can often be much lower than voice agents, since chat agents can handle more interactions and companies can more quickly ramp up work-from-home agents for chat than voice.
-In cases where customers do not need an immediate answer, they can be transferred to a messaging app such as Apple Business Chat, Facebook Messenger or Google’s Business Messages.
+In cases where customers do not need an immediate answer, they can be transferred to a messaging app such as Apple Messages for Business, Facebook Messenger or Google’s Business Messages.
 The customer can then communicate with an agent asynchronously, exchanging information as needed and receiving more thoughtful responses over time rather than waiting on hold.
 Apple and Google are now promoting business messaging as a preferred customer service channel.
 Wherever phone numbers appear in search results or map entries, or when a phone number is selected, Apple and Google offer an option that encourages customers to try messaging rather than make a phone call.

 - Visual Share – When talking to a human agent or automated system, there are many times that it makes sense to see something on a screen.
 For example, a credit card company can present a list of recent charges so that the consumer can spot any fraudulent items.
 Another example is showing terms and conditions, or other disclosures, rather than having the agent read them out over the phone (this also has the benefit that the customer can accept the terms with a simple click that can be captured for later audits).
 By synchronizing a phone call with a web session, businesses can offer callers the ability to see information on their smartphones or other digital devices.
 Adding visual share to a voice call can reduce call duration by 10 – 15% and increase resolution and customer satisfaction.